An escape of vector matter-wave soliton from a parabolic trap: Small-amplitude coupled solitons.

+Here $V_c$ is the amplitude of coupling.
+Action of the coordinate-dependent coupling (\ref{eq:lc}) gives rise to the periodical oscillations of the number of particles $N_1(t)$ and $N_2(t)$ in the first and second components of BEC, as is shown in figures \ref{fig:create}(a) and (b).
+If one starts with the initial state (\ref{eq:init-state1}), (\ref{eq:init-state2}), a certain amount of particles will be transferred to the second component, and after that will be transferred back, returning to the initial stationary state.
+By comparing figures \ref{fig:create}(a) and (b) one can see that a growth of the coupling amplitude $V_c$ results in the increase of the oscillation amplitude (larger number of particles is transferred to the second component) and the decrease of the oscillation period.

-If start with the initial stationary state, the \textit{exposure time} $T$, which is necessary to achieve the coupled soliton stationary state [depicted in Figs.\ref{fig:state}(c),\ref{fig:state}(d)] is represented in Fig.\ref{fig:create}(a) as function of the coupling amplitude $V_c$.
-As it is evident, there exist a certain amplitude threshold [designated in Fig.\ref{fig:create}(a) by vertical dashed line]: the desired coupled soliton stationary state can be achieved only for the values of $V_c$ above this threshold.
-Above the threshold, increasing of coupling amplitude results into the decreasing of the exposure time.
+At certain time moment $T$ after the beginning of oscillations the number of particles in each BEC component will be equal to the number of particles $N_{1,s}$, $N_{2,s}$ (depicted in figures \ref{fig:create}(a) and (b) by horizontal dashed lines) of the coupled soliton stationary state, which we want to create.
+Furthermore, in the text this time will be referred as the \textit{exposure time}.
+The dependence of the exposure time $T$, which is necessary to achieve the coupled soliton stationary state shown in figures \ref{fig:state}(c) and (d), upon the coupling amplitude $V_c$ is represented in figure \ref{fig:create}(c).
+As it is evident, an increasing of coupling amplitude results into the decrease of the exposure time.
+At the same time, there exists a certain amplitude threshold, designated in figure \ref{fig:create}(c) by a vertical dashed line: the desired coupled soliton stationary state can be achieved only for the values of $V_c$ above this threshold.
+For the coupling amplitudes below this threshold the number of particles in first and second BEC components never achieve the values $N_{1,s}$, $N_{2,s}$ -- an example of such situation is shown in figure \ref{fig:create}(b).